Cables are outdated, and computers are in.

 What Is Electronic Throttle Control?

-There are two principal types of throttle control systems.
+There are two main types of throttle control systems.
 There’s cable, the older of the two, and then there is electronic.

 Cable

-With a conventional cable system, an internal wire connects the gas pedal and the control linkage on the throttle body housing.
-A throttle body is a round valve regulating the amount of air allowed to enter the combustion chambers.
+With a traditional cable system, an internal wire connects the gas pedal and the control linkage on the throttle body housing.
+A throttle body is a circular valve regulating the amount of air allowed to enter the combustion chambers.

-When you press down the accelerator pedal, it opens the throttle.
+When you press down the accelerator pedal, it opens the throttle mechanism.

 Electronic